-Universities should first indicate their interest in seeking accreditation by contacting the Accreditation Team at accreditation@rsb.org.uk.
-Following initial conversations, the University will be required to complete and submit a formal expression of interest form, which can be downloaded from our website: www.rsb.org.uk/education/accreditation/International-Degree-Accreditation-Important-Documents.
+Institutions should first indicate their interest in seeking accreditation by contacting the Accreditation Team at accreditation@rsb.org.uk.
+Following initial conversations, the institution will be required to complete and submit a formal expression of interest form, which can be downloaded from our website: www.rsb.org.uk/education/accreditation/.